Huntsmanlab/scRNAseq-workflow/README.md

 Perform DE analysis between two ids using t tests.
 Write the ids to the 'pair_ids' list in the Snakefile and separate the samples with a '-'.
 First sample should be transduced, and second sample should be the control.
 Note that this DE analysis will compare the first sample to the second sample.
 If you have more than two samples for each to compare, it is recommended that you use the edgeR DGE method, explained below.

  - **Cell type assignment**
 For information about how to install cell assign, refer to <a href="https://shahlab.ca/projects/cellassign/" target="_blank">shahlab.ca/projects/cellassign</a>.
 We recommend that you use a virtual environment to install Tensorflow.
 Once the installation is complete, prior to using cell assign, activate the virtual environment by running `source ~/venv/bin/activate` in the Rstudio terminal.
-Snakemake rule for running cell assign doesnt use any wildcards other than ids, so writing the cell ids you wish to annotate is sufficient.
+Snakemake rule for running cell assign doesn't use any wildcards other than ids, so writing the cell ids you wish to annotate is sufficient.
 Cell assign run will output a few files that can be used in downstream analysis.
 Note that cell types will be computed individually for all the ids you supply.

- - **Integrating cell assign results**
+ - **Integrating and visualizing cell assign results**
 At this step, a special rule other than Seurat integration has been designed.
 After computing cell types, write the samples you wish to integrate to the integration_ids list at the top of the Snakefile and separate distinct samples with "-", as shown:
 `ids_integration = ['DH4-DH17-DH10']`
 You can integrate as many samples as you wish.

- - **Visualizing cell assign results**
-There a two options for visualizing cell assign outputs.
-You can either choose to visualize one sample or multiple samples together.
+We previously integrated/combined samples with scran and seurat.
+Sce objects from both methods are loaded and visualized.
+Cell assign reports provide visualization on cell clustering and cell type clustering on individual samples and integrated samples with dimention reduction plots.
 Reports are automatically generated when you run cell assign.
 Reports for individual samples are in `/reports/cellassign`, and integrated sample reports can be found in `/reports/cellassign_integrated`.

 Moreover, each of these steps have two types of files: one off scripts and scripts that have been integrated to the pipeline.
 One off scripts end with '_O.Rmd'.
 If you need to repeat a specific step isolated from the Snakemake workflow, you can use the one off scripts where you can specify the ids you wish to analyze.